 It’s been a minute & I am sorry.
 That’s an odd way to start a blog post isn’t it ?
-Well the reason I am apologising is because I know that all of my reasons re ‘ not having words’ have just been excuses.
-They are excuses because I have had thoughts and things I could write about but was just overthinking it.
+Well the reason I am apologising is because I know that all of my reasons for not writing have been excuses.
+They are excuses because I have had reflections I could write about but haven’t due to overthinking.

-And so I have decided to just write what I have pondering out loud which is really the reason I started blogging the first place.
+And so I have decided to just write what I have been pondering which is really the reason I started blogging the first place.
 Don’t we just love to overcomplicate simple things!

 Integrity is shaped by values and beliefs but is measured by behaviour.Belief drives behaviour & people’s observation of behaviour is used to evaluate the beliefs that we proclaim.

 I believe integrity acts as an internal compass.It begins within me and starts with me keeping my word to myself.
-It’s having my words,actions & behaviours lining up with my values.
+It’s having my words,actions and behaviours lining up with my values.

-So as we go into the last quarter of 2020 which has been a very special year, I will continue to to ponder & reflect on the choices & decisions I make daily & if they truly reflect the values that I profess.
+So as we go into the last quarter of 2020 which has been a very special year, I will continue to to ponder and reflect on the choices and decisions I make daily.
+Are my daily actions truly reflective of the values that I profess?

-I am proudly Nigerian & so I can’t end this post without acknowledging that today is the 1st of October.
+I am proudly Nigerian and so I can’t end this post without acknowledging that today is the 1st of October.
 60 years ago today,Nigeria gained independence from Britain.
-I know there a lot of things that we can say about Nigeria as a nation but I choose today to hope and pray for who & what I think Nigeria can be.
-A nation is it’s people & people of integrity & purpose are key to defining a better future.
+I know there a lot of things that we can say about Nigeria as a nation but I choose today to hope and pray for who and what I think Nigeria can be.
+A nation is it’s people & people of integrity and purpose are key to defining a better future.

-Happy 60th Indepedence day Nigeria & God bless you.
+Happy 60th Indepedence day Nigeria and God bless you.

-Thank you so much for reading & wishing you a blessed peaceful October and last 3 months of 2020.
+Thank you so much for reading and wishing you a blessed peaceful October and last 3 months of 2020.